payitgov/payit-oauth-example/README.md

 # Payit oAuth Example

-This example application demonstrates how you might inrgtate PayIt Auth into you application to sllow your users to authenticate with their PayIt credentials.
+This example application demonstrates how you might integrate PayIt Auth into you application to allow your users to authenticate with their PayIt credentials.

 ## How to use this repository